alilleybrinker/alilleybrinker/README.md

 - 🗨️ Keep a [list of languages written in Rust][langs].
 - ⁉️ Maintain [woah][woah], a better `Result` type.
 - ⏲️ Maintain [dcalc][dcalc], a CLI duration calculator.
+- 🏷️ Maintain [semver-explain][semver-explain], a CLI tool for converting Semantic Versioning requirements into less-than, greater-than, and/or equal-to form.

 Other projects looking for collaborators include: